kamekazz/DataWasher/README.md

 ## Styling

 The application includes a small custom CSS file under `static/styles/`.
 A color palette is defined in `static/styles/color-palette.css` using CSS variables.
 Import this file in your styles to access consistent colors across the UI.
-The templates already apply these variables via helper classes in `custom.css` to color links and tables.
+The templates already apply these variables via helper classes in `custom.css` to color links and tables....

 ## Shipment Tracking